 47. Everest Base Camp not so amenable for human beings

-The acute altitude of the “tent city” on the Everest Base Camp make for a simply tough night time for travelers. you’re not going to sleep properly and certainly positioned your self susceptible to some of the worse forms of altitude illness.
-The latrines also are some of the nastiest anywhere in Tibet.
-Do not forget going to EBC only for an afternoon go to and descending to stay some place else.
+The acute altitude of the “tent city” on the Everest Base Camp makes for merely tough night time for travelers.
+You’re not going to sleep correctly and indeed positioned your self-susceptible to some of the worse forms of altitude illness.
+The restrooms also are some of the nastiest anywhere in Tibet.
+Do not forget going to EBC only for an afternoon go to and descending to stay someplace else.

 48. Toilets in Tibet

-Toilet in Lhasa is widely available and very clean. you can find a public toilet in every 100 meter.
+The toilet in Lhasa is widely available and very clean.
+You can find a public bathroom in every 100 meters.
 Beside toilet in other regions and not that up to the standard and in most case we have traditional long drop toilet.
-The toilets in remote regions are not cleans and doesn’t have a running water.
-So you might need to alway have hand sanitizer ready.
-The popular tourist attraction like Namtso Lake and Mount Everest Basecamp the accommodation doesn’t have toilet in the facility so you will have to use the public toilet which is normally dirty.
+The toilets in the remote areas do not clean and don’t have running water.
+So you might need always to have hand sanitizer ready.
+The popular tourist attraction like Namtso Lake and Mount Everest Basecamp the accommodation doesn’t have the toilet in the facility so you will have to use the public restroom which is usually dirty.

 49. Suggested Tibetan-owned restaurants in Lhasa

 To support the local economy ask your guide to take you to the excellent Tibetan-owned tea-houses and restaurants.
 Here are a few well-cherished Tibetan restaurants:

 - Tibet family Kitchen (also does Tibetan cooking Class)

 - Third eye restaurant